benibr/ansible-role-nspawn-container/README.md

 ## planned feature
 * check resolved setup depending on network connection
-* skipping most of the steps if container already exists
+* skipping most of the steps if container already exists maybe add tags
-* add the root users authorized keys to the container
 * bind container SSH on random highport if netns is shared with host

 ## possible but not planned features
 * static IP config inside the container
 * bridge setup with DHCP
+* add the root users authorized keys to the container

 ## Usage
 See the default/main.yml for default values and usable variables.
 Additionally there are some example configs in the `example/` folder.